 Stereotactic radiosurgery, which uses a highly focused beam of radiation to target the cancer cells, may be used along with surgery.
 However, chondrosarcomas are notoriously resistant to chemotherapy and radiation therapy.

 Preparing for Your Appointment

 Drs.
-Paul C. McCormick, Michael G. Kaiser, Peter D. Angevine, Alfred T. Ogden, Christopher E. Mandigo, Sheng-fu (Larry) Lo and Richard C.E.
+Paul C. McCormick, Michael G. Kaiser, Peter D. Angevine, Alfred T. Ogden, Christopher E. Mandigo, Alexander Tuchman and Richard C.E.
 Anderson (Pediatric) are experts in treating chondrosarcoma.
 They can also offer you a second opinion.